Standalone Versus Bundled Pricing

 | Systematic review plus meta-analysis bundle | $1,500 | Everything in the standalone meta-analysis plus protocol development, database searching, screening, data extraction, risk of bias assessment, PRISMA 2020 flow diagram, and full manuscript | Researchers who need the complete evidence synthesis pipeline from protocol to publication |

-The bundle saves over $200 compared to ordering our systematic review service and our meta-analysis service separately.
+The bundle saves over $200 compared to ordering our systematic review service and our Research Gold meta-analysis separately.
 If you have already completed the qualitative component of your systematic review and have a data extraction spreadsheet ready, the standalone option is faster and more cost-effective.
 If you are starting from a research question and need the entire review conducted, the bundle provides the best value.

 For a detailed walkthrough of what the systematic review component includes, see our systematic review pricing guide.